33/Flux Job Queues

 SHALL be represented as a sub-table that MAY contain the following OPTIONAL

-(table) Specify queue-specific resource constraint(s) in RFC 31 format, that SHALL be added to the jobspec
+(array of strings) Specify queue-specific resource property constraints (RFC 31) that SHALL be added to the jobspec

-system.constraintsattribute of all jobs submitted to this queue.
-If the jobspec already specifies constraints, then the queue-specific constraints SHALL be added with an
+system.constraints.propertiesarray of all jobs submitted to this queue.
+If the jobspec already specifies property constraints, then the queue-specific properties SHALL be appended (logical and).

 (table) Specify policy fragments that apply only to this queue, using the form described in the previous section.
 If the same policy appears in the top-level